iuni-cadre/BetaDemo/setup.md

 At today’s CADRE workshop, attendees will learn how to work with all of the CADRE features available to them in the beta version of the platform, such as how to:

 - Access open Microsoft Academic Graph datasets (or Web of Science for certain users)
-- Query datasets with the CADRE Query Builder, CADRE’s user-friendly GUI query builder
+- Query datasets with the CADRE Query Builder, CADRE’s user-friendly GUI query builder, now powered by state-of-the-art graph database engines
 - Code data-analysis and visualization tools in Jupyter Notebook
 - Create a private space to store query outputs, data-analysis tools, and research results
 - Reproduce queries, data-analysis tools, derived data, research results, workflows, and visualizations in the Marketplace
-- Reproduce analysis or visualizations shared by other researchers in the RAC Marketplace (public sharing of user code/data will be enabled later)
+- Reproduce analysis or visualizations shared by other researchers in the marketplace.
+Public sharing of user code will be enabled for the first time!

 {% include links.md %}